DarynHolmes/methods/README.md

 This method should return the area of the rectangle.

-Once this is working, move the method into a file called `rectangle`.
+Once this is working, move the method into a file called `rectangle.rb`.

 ### Task 4
 Write a method that converts miles to kilometres.